Allen Brown (public servant)

-Sir Allen Stanley Brown CBE (3 July 1911 – 2 August 1999) was a senior Australian Public Servant.
-He was Secretary of the Prime Minister's Department between August 1949 and December 1958.
+Sir Allen Stanley Brown CBE (3 July 1911 – 2 August 1999) was an Australian public servant who was Secretary of the Prime Minister's Department from 1949 to 1958.

 Life and career

 Allen Brown was born on 3 July 1911.
 He was educated at Caulfield Grammar School, Wesley College and the University of Melbourne.

 In 1949, Brown served as Secretary of the Department of Post-War Reconstruction.
 During his time at the Department, Brown was instrumental in establishing the Snowy Mountains Scheme.

 Brown was Secretary of the Prime Minister's Department between August 1949 and December 1958.
 From the Prime Minister's Department, Brown's next appointment was in the diplomatic service, he was Deputy High Commissioner for Australia in the United Kingdom.

 In 1965, Brown was appointed Australian Ambassador to Japan.
 While in that role, he led the Australian delegation which observed the 1967 South Vietnamese presidential election.
 The delegation was invited by the South Vietnamese Government, and Brown observed polling in Huế.

 Brown retired from the Commonwealth public service in 1971.